 The aim of nature interpretation (“naturvägledning” in Swedish) is to help visitors develop a personal relationship with nature and the cultural landscape.
 In English, the term heritage interpretation is more commonly used.

-A more modern way to look at nature or heritage interpretation, is that the interpreter should help participants develop personal relationship to nature and the cultural landscape.
+A more modern way to look at nature or heritage interpretation, is that the interpreter should facilitate for the participants to develop personal relationship to nature and the cultural landscape.

 The goals of heritage interpretation include elements of learning and positive experiences in nature, as well as stimulating the participants' own reflections.
-Heritage interpretation has a message, which to some extent always aims towards affecting the participant's attitudes and/or behaviours.
-Heritage interpretation is more about communication than information.
-By heritage, we mean both natural and cultural elements in the landscape.
+Heritage interpretation has a message which aims to evoke feelings in the participant's for the heritage.
+Then it is easier to relate to the heritage and also to reflect on how own attitudes and/or behaviours might have an affect on it.